R-nvim/R.nvim/README.md

 - `R_source` and `after_R_start` have been replaced with more powerful `hook` options.

+- When running R in the Neovim built-in terminal or in a WezTerm split pane, the `R.nvim` config option `rconsole_pos` should be used to define the position of the R Console.
+The Vim options 'splitright' and 'splitbelow' are ignored.

 - `nvimpager`, which controls how R documentation is displayed, now has possible options `"split_h"`, `"split_v"`, `"tab"`, `"float"` (not implemented yet), and `"no"`.